Solensia is a once-monthly, injectable monoclonal antibody therapy for the control of feline osteoarthritis (OA) pain

 Successful Pain Control

-Three out of four cats benefitted from successful pain control over 3 months, in a pivotal trial using client reported improvement.**
+Three out of four cats benefited from successful pain control over 3 months, in a pivotal trial using client-reported improvement.**

 weeks-of-studygraph-updated weeks-of-studygraph-updated weeks-of-studygraph-updated